PROCESS & POLICIES

 For some further information about plain-text résumés, see the article Plain Text (ASCII) on the Résumé Encyclopedia page.

 NOTE: I will provide the plain-text version of your résumé as a MS Word document that is totally stripped of formatting.
 That’s because not all of my clients are familiar with handling .txt files.
 You can use it just like an ASCII .txt document.
 If you prefer, I’ll send a .txt file—no extra trouble, no extra charge.
 Either way, the document will be strictly ASCII, using only the ASCII character set.
-In fact, I prepare the text for both in a pure ASCII .txt document, using a text processor.
+In fact, I prepare the text in a pure ASCII .txt document, using a text processor.
 One step in the production is to verify that all characters are ASCII.
 I then paste the finished text into a Word document that is void of formatting at any level.

 QUALITY CONTROL

 Quality control is not a secondary matter, either.
-It’s a matter that can make or break your résumé.
+It’s another matter that can make or break your résumé.
 Good QC catches dozens of little things that the reader may not notice individually, but which add up to the difference between the many résumés that look sloppy, or so-so, or ordinary, and those that stand out because they make a professional impression—though the reader probably couldn’t get very specific as to why they make that impression.
 The reader doesn’t see the things that have been fixed.

 Professional QC people lived by their professional standards, not by their employers’ approval.
 That’s part of what “professional” means.
 If their employers didn’t like the standards common to all the many working professionals, the professional could get a QC job somewhere else.
-Years after that stopped being true of editorial professionals, a first-rate typographic proofreader or QC person could still write their own ticket.
+Years after that stopped being true of editorial professionals, a first-rate typographic proofreader or QC person could still write his or her own ticket.
 Or just freelance, as I did.
 But eventually, they all found something better to do than work for people who no longer knew what QC required.
 (Or they worked, insecurely, at low salaries for publishers.)

 * I won’t swear to the “almost.”